mwrynn/plsql-table/README.md

 3. Run the unit tests: test/run_all_unit_tests.sql

 # Tips on installing utPLSQL on Amazon RDS:
     This can be tricky to get right, as you can't log into RDS as SYSDBA.
-But the following script should create user `ut3` and set it up with the correct privileges granted:
+But the following script should create user `ut3` and set it up with the correct privileges granted: (note: versions used: utPLSQL v3.1.12, Oracle 19c

 ```
 create role UT_REPO_ADMINISTRATOR;